1977 Khurgu earthquake: Tectonic setting

-The Zagros Mountains extends southeast from Turkey to the Gulf of Oman for ~1,600 km, representing a convergent boundary.
-They are part of the Alpine orogeny, and is the youngest continental collision zone in the world.
+The Zagros Mountains extend southeast from Turkey to the Gulf of Oman for ~1,600 km, representing a convergent boundary.
+They are part of the Alpine orogeny, and are the youngest continental collision zone in the world.
 Collision occurs between Arabia and central Iran began in the late Eocene after the subduction of the Neotethys Ocean ceased.
 The Zagros region accommodates nearly half the current convergence rate between Arabia and Iran.
 In the east–west trending southeastern Zagros, the convergence rate is fastest (~9 mm/yr), and accommodated by crustal shortening.
 In the central and northwestern Zagros, its strike changes to northwest–southeast.
-Here, convergence is oblique and occur at ~4 mm/yr.
+Here, convergence is oblique and occurs at ~4 mm/yr.

 Earthquake

 The earthquake was the result of shallow thrust faulting on either a north or south dipping fault as indicated by its focal mechanism.
 This region hosts active faults that form the Zagros fold and thrust belt.
 It had an epicenter located beneath an anticline in the southeastern Zagros.
 Steeply-dipping blind thrust faults in the area inferred from topographic and stratigraphic studies were likely responsible for earthquakes in the southeastern Zagros.
 The Mountain Front Fault was associated with the event, together with a historical earthquake in 1052 CE and many smaller instrumentally recorded earthquakes.
-Other faults there were inferred included the Dezful Embayment, Zagros Foredeep, Surmeh, Lar and Beriz-Dehkuyeh faults.
+Other faults that were inferred included the Dezful Embayment, Zagros Foredeep, Surmeh, Lar and Beriz-Dehkuyeh faults.
 The High Zagros Fault was the only mapped fault because it ruptured the surface.
 The Zagros Foredeep and Mountain Front faults are located at the frontal region of the range and runs parallel to them.
+A 26 km long ground fracture was observed in the center of high intensity zone, VIII–IX (Severe–Violent).
+Another 7 km ground fracture occurred in the western part of the zone.
+No surface faulting was observed.